kyma-project/kyma/resources/application-connector/README.md

 ### Install without Connector Service

-You can install Application Connector without Connector Service.
-For example in preparing an environment for working with central Connector Service.
-Installation without Connector Service will also disable the possibility to create Application from the UI.
-To perform the installation without Connector Service you must override values as presented in the following example:
+You can install the Application Connector (AC) without the Connector Service.
+Use this approach when preparing an environment for working with a Connector Service deployed as a standalone component.
+To install the AC without the Connector Service, you must override several values of the Kyma Installer.
+Run:
+>**NOTE:** Installing AC without the Connector Service disables creating new Applications through the Console UI.

 ```
 cat <<EOF | kubectl apply -f -